mlbuchet/iRacingRPMToolbox/README.md

 `pip install -r requirements.txt`

 ### Credentials
 iRacing credentials are needed in order to login to the API.

 Define the following environment variables:
 `IRAPI_USR` for username
 `IRAPI_PWD` for password

+## Running instructions

+### Computing the statistics from a race
+To compute and export the json containing all the statistics for a race: handle_results.py subsession_id output_file

+subsession_id: Id of the race session.
+output_file: Output file to be written.